Research Subject Payments Policy

 Definitions

-- Payment: Funds paid to an individual for their participation in research projects or reimbursements for expenses.
-Preferred payment method is the Participant Payments system.
+Payment: Funds paid to an individual for their participation in research projects or reimbursements for expenses.
 See Payment Types for additional details, requirements, and conditions.

-- US Citizen for tax purposes: The IRS treats US Citizens and Permanent Residents the same for tax reporting purposes.
-In the context of research subject payments, tax withholding is not required and amounts are reported for an individual when payments aggregated across the University reach $600 or more.
+US Citizen for tax purposes: The IRS treats US Citizens and Permanent Residents the same for tax reporting purposes.
+In the context of research subject payments, tax withholding is not required and amounts are reported for an individual when payments aggregated across the University meet or exceed the IRS reporting threshold.

 Required Documentation

-All payments must be documented for internal controls and audit purposes.
-The information listed below is required to be captured by the division/department as part of the research record supporting payment to all study subjects.
+Regardless of payment amount, the information listed below is required to be captured by the division/department as part of the research record supporting payment to all research subjects.
 Payment documentation should be stored separately from research data.

 - Subject’s name or identification number